 Gluten Free Goat Bakery

 Gluten Free Goat Bakery & Cafe is a dedicated gluten-free, vegan-friendly bakery that wouldn’t feel out-of-place in New York City or Los Angeles.
 Here, guests can enjoy fresh-baked gluten-free bread, donuts, cakes, and a respectable cafe menu that includes items like roasted red pepper mac & cheese and homemade plant-based burgers.
 Even if you aren’t gluten-free, it’s worth the visit.
-We love the delicious flavors and variety, and those with allergies love how dependable and clean they are.
+We love the delicious donuts, and those with allergies love how dependable and clean they are.
 No cross-contamination here!
 In addition to being gluten-free, Gluten Free Goat is soy-free, oat-free, and corn free.
 As a result, it’s one of the best allergy-friendly restaurants in Pittsburgh.
 (They are the GOAT, after all.)

 The Bloomfield Saturday Farmers Market